Customers are fickle. Just because they’ve been buying your products for a while, doesn’t automatically mean that they’ll stay loyal to your brand.

 Make dynamic product recommendations

 While customizing your campaigns to your buyers is great, it can be time consuming if you try to do it manually.
 That’s why you need to employ dynamic content.
-If you use a B2C CRM, you can dynamically change entire sections of content within your emails to feature the exact, personalized products you want to recommend to particular customers based on their past behavior.
+If you use a CDP, you can dynamically change entire sections of content within your emails to feature the exact, personalized products you want to recommend to particular customers based on their past behavior.

 Using a grid, you can automatically populate the different sections of emails with different content according to what the data science says is most likely to convert.
 If you employ dynamic segmentation, which uses data as customers browse your site in real time, then you can even send automatically triggered, timely and relevant product recommendation emails.